-“When you held my hand, you must’ve felt how I circulated the red light.
+“When you held my hand, you must’ve felt how I cycled the red light.
 Do I have any talent for it?”

 She bit her lip in obvious apprehension.

 I’d never told my miseries to my companionship program.
 Probably because I knew how she’d respond: with fake concern.
 Maybe even a hug and a kiss.
 And I didn’t want to be comforted, to be told it would be okay.
-That would only numb me more.
 I was here to bathe in my pain, not pretend it didn’t exist.

-Zauri dug her tooth even deeper into her lip.
 “I know you’re not a child.
-The truth is, I think you can make a lightblade…but that’s not saying much.”
+The truth is, I think you can make a lightblade, but that’s not saying much.”

 “Obviously it’s not saying much.
 I’m sure even an eight-year-old in Karsha can make a lightblade.
 But what I want to know is — can I make a lightblade that can kill?”

 I could tell her, couldn’t I?
 She was a program existing only in my dream, so why not?
+The prison camp guards never seized our dream stones for inspection, so the chance they’d learn about my intentions from Zauri was practically zero.
 Perhaps she could even help me plan the whole thing.

 “I’m going to kill the Emperor.
 I’m going to kill His Holiness Raja Sanga Surapsani.”

-“As a head of state, he’ll be surrounded by bodyguards and decoys.
+“Like any head of state, he’ll be surrounded by bodyguards and decoys.
 And they’ll be the most powerful your country has to offer.
-A small army of highly trained combat conductors would only stand a small chance of killing him.
-You won’t have any chance at all.”
+I’d guess a small army of highly trained combat conductors would only stand a small chance of killing him.
+You’ll barely have any chance at all.”

-Ugh.
 I knew that much.
 Still, it ached my heart to hear it.
 “Look, it’s not about actually killing him.
+Even if I did succeed, his son would just take his place.
 It’s more about sending a message.
 That he can’t do what he’s doing to us and just expect us to take it.
-Someone has to hit back” I gritted my teeth.
+Someone has to hit back.”
+I gritted my teeth.
 “I just want him to feel fear.
 If he feels fear, then I’ve killed something inside him, the way he killed the light inside of me.
-Then I’ve won.
+Then I’ve won a small victory — my first and final.
 Sure, they’ll behead me for it — or worse — but I died a long time ago anyway.”

 Zauri scratched her head, her expression awash with disbelief.
-“So, if I’m understanding this right, all you want is to brandish a lightblade in front of his face?
-I…think we can manage that.
+“So, if I’m understanding this right, all you basically want is to attempt to take his life with a lightblade.
+You accept that you’re most likely going to fail, but you hope it might, at the very least, terrify him.
+I… think we can manage that.
 But getting your lightblade stable will take weeks of training.
-How long do you usually sleep for?”
+How long do you usually sleep?”

-“So in dream time, it means we have four days in this session.
+“So it means we have four days in this session.
 I’m going to make it count.”
-Determination shone in her eyes, and she grinned.
+Determination shone in her eyes.
+She grinned.
 “Sound good?”

-After a few hours of failing to project a lightblade off the sword hilt, I almost regretted deleting my companionship program for this.
-Inhaling and parsing red light, when your veins have only tasted green for twelve years, is exhausting.
-It’s like if your blood turned to oil.
-I wanted to lie down and unsign myself up for this task.
+After a few hours of failing to project a lightblade off the sword hilt, I almost regretted deleting my companionship program.
+Inhaling and circuiting red light, when your veins have only tasted green for twelve years, was exhausting.
+It was as if your blood had turned to oil.
+I wanted to lie down and give up.
 But someone had to send Emperor Sanga a message he would never forget.

 I hoped I had enough time.
-I wished I had a deeper dream stone with more levels.
-I’d heard in Karsha’s black markets, they sold illegal dream stones with a thousand levels, each one taking you deeper into yourself.
-And if you were wired with others in a conduit, deeper into the collective consciousness.
-Strange, inexplicable places where reality has different rules; most who awaken from these dreams, which could last millions of years, can’t readjust to society.
-My father told me that a man who reemerged from the deepest of dream levels even claimed he found the true reality: what he called the Atman.
+I wished I had a deeper dream stone with more than one layer.
+I’d heard that in Karsha’s black markets, they sold illegal dream stones with ten layers, each layer taking you deeper into the dream and exponentially increasing the time you could spend there.
+And if you were wired with others in a conduit, you could all live entire lifetimes together, in a single night.
+But I’d also heard of terribly glitched dream stones that take you to strange, indescribable places where reality has different rules.
+Where things fall up, where the sun freezes, where clocks run backward.
+Most who awakened from such dreams, which sometimes lasted billions of years, couldn’t readjust to society.
+My father once told me that a man who reemerged from the deepest of dream layers even claimed he found the Originator living there.